barriosjorge/gmt_docs/src/SWC_architecture/introduction/swcs_introduction.rst

 <requirements_overview>`, and the corresponding flow down to the SWCS.
 Then we
 discuss the :ref:`main architectural principles <Overall_Architecture>` that provide the rationale for the architectural design.
-At the highest level, :ref:`observatory_operations` supports users during observatory operations, which interacts with the :ref:`tcs_introduction` to control the telescope optomechanical devices.
+At the highest level, :ref:`observatory_operations` supports users during observatory operations; it interacts with the :ref:`tcs_introduction` to control the telescope optomechanical devices.
 The SWCS is divided into subsystems and each subsystem is divided into :ref:`packages and components <architecture-modules>`.
 The most relevant packages and components are highlighted for each subsystem.
 A complete